raggleton/CMSSW-CI/README.md

 To get things to run, we just need a `.gitlab-ci.yml`.

 To get CMSSW etc runing we need: SLC6 + CVMFS (to get all the software).
-This is easy to setup - we don't even need a docker image (yet).
+This is easy to setup - we don't even need to fiddle with docker.

 To use CVMSFS in gitlab just add: